johangodinho14/Inventory-System/README.md

  * Use phpmyadmin to import the datatbase file which has been provided
  * Once done simply access the system through any browser (Recommended : Chrome)

+ # First time use
+ * The config file can be changed to adjust the following:
+ * Admin username and password
+ * Database name
+ * Database host
+ * Database password
+ * Database username

+ # Default admin login details
+ * Username : amin
+ * Password : admin